This article talks about working with a person-centred supervisor and includes some theories to help explain supervisory relationships.

 - Checking together that the supervisee is working ethically and referring to the BACP Code of Ethics as necessary.
 Dilemmas can occur and there is careful consideration of what is most therapeutic and ethical in these situations.

-- There is honest discussion regarding the relationship between supervisee and supervisor as necessary.
+- There is an honest discussion regarding the relationship between supervisee and supervisor as necessary.
 In group supervision, it may be important to explore group dynamics and relationships and to work together with any conflicts that occur.
 Participants may work with current issues within a counselling course, counselling placement or working environment.